smereczynski/SignalR-Chat/docs/features/presence.md

 ## 1. Server Logging

 ### How logs are emitted
-- Primary logger: Serilog is configured early in Program.cs with a bootstrap pipeline (`Log.Logger = new LoggerConfiguration()...WriteTo.Console(...)`).
+- Primary logger: Serilog is configured early in Program.cs with a bootstrap pipeline.
+Console output (stdout only; errors to stderr) is controlled by `Serilog__WriteToConsole`.
 - Minimum levels:
   - Global: Information
   - Microsoft.* overridden to Warning (reduces framework noise).